Updated 2022/08: My latest impressions along with DOZENS of new sample photos.

 Generally, I find that shooting branches against a sunlit sky is a great test of CA performance and this lens didn’t struggle in that regard.

 Overall, I’m very impressed with the optical performance of the Sigma 18-50mm F2.8.
 Sharpness is consistent, and stopping down isn’t necessary to get beautiful edge-to-edge results.

-I said it before but I’ll say it again: I’m blown away by how well this lens performs given its specs and compact size.
+I said it before but I’ll say it again: I’m blown away by how well this lens performs given its specs, price and compact size.

 Focusing & Other Notes

 Alrighty, so everything else looks good, but how is the autofocus on the Sigma 18-50mm F2.8?
 Really solid, actually.

 Performance was nearly flawless even in low light.
 I rarely had shots with missed focus, and those were generally in REALLY tough high-contrast situations.